Overview

 Learn more about the aggregated vulnerability database and how it works.

-Flaw Management & Issue Synchronization
+Vulnerability Management & Issue Synchronization

 You can also synchronize issues with external issue trackers, such as GitHub Issues or GitLab Issues (more like Jira in the future).
-From the issues there, you can also handle the flaw management process via slash commands.
+From the issues there, you can also handle the vulnerability management process via slash commands.

 Attestation-Based Compliance